kiprobinson/BigFraction/README.md

 Java class that represents a fraction as a ratio of two BigIntegers, reduced to lowest terms.
 Originally created for use Project Euler problems.

+###Support for Older Java Versions

+Switch to the java7 branch for a version of this library that compiles in Java7.
+I think it will also compile in Java 5-6.
+Master branch will keep up to date with latest Java version.

 ###Creating BigFractions

 Constructors are protected.
 Create new BigFractions using `valueOf(Number numerator)`, `valueOf(Number numerator, Number denominator)`, or `valueOf(String)`: